mrets/operating_procedures/fullsection4.4.md

 The data must be transmitted by a single entity, which must be either (1) the Control Area Operator, or (2) a QRE, or (3) a Self-Reporting Generator.

+### Section 4.4.7 Generation Fuel Allocation (Fuel Split)
+Multifuel Generators require a Fuel Split before issuing certificates.
+The Fuel Split defines the percentage of allocated generation between fuel types.
+All entered percentages must total 100%, or they will not be accepted.